aantron/better-enums/doc/demo/101-special-values.md

 can be encoded in a reasonable fashion using the tools Better Enums provides.
 Enjoy!

-%% description = Encoding project policies for static enforcement using Better Enums.
+%% description = An example that uses Better Enums compile-time reflection to create invalid and default values for each enum, enforced statically by the compiler, for readability and maintainability.